hinesboy/auto-textarea/README.md

 ```
     // 方法二
     // or use with component(ES6)
-    import { autoTextarea } from 'autoTextarea'
+    import { autoTextarea } from 'auto-textarea'

     export default {
       components: {